-(1) That older individuals should participate in the design of the artefact despite their low competence in cell phone use and low literacy levels.
+(1) That older individuals should participate in the design of the

 (2).
 To involve trained younger people, drawing on the following social engagement strategies:

 The process of developing and implementing the Yabelana artefact has been published as an open source book by Springer: Age-inclusive ICT innovation for service delivery in South Africa: A developing country perspective Springer's website reported 16k X accesses and Altmetric has measured six posts from six users, with an upper bound of 9.523 followers according to Springer's webpage.
 In 2024, the Yabelana project was nominated as a finalist of the World Summit on the Information Society (WSIS) +20 Forum High-Level Event, the International Telecommunication Union and the Global Coalition on Ageing, Geneva, Switzerland.